Retreat Teachers and Topics

 An award-winning songwriter, teacher, activist, and spirited impresario, Jackson has dedicated himself to creating connection through art and music.
 He is the founder of the Songwriter Soiree, Director of Joy Now youth program, and performs and records internationally as a musician.
 In addition to directing the retreat, Robin will be leading a workshop on vocal improv and jamming!
 “A captivating song-crafter, a true storyteller.” – NPR.

-Music and Songwriting Instructor (Ukulele)
+Teaching Artist-Singing and Songwriting Instructor

 If you’re wondering what a Teaching Artist is, you need to look no further than the name.
 I am both a teacher and an artist and my work is deeply rooted both in the arts and education.